paulchen/torstatus/README.md

  - The directory `tor/hidden_services` will be mounted at `/var/lib/tor/hidden_services` inside the container.
 Place the files for your hidden services there.
  - Add a file to the `tor/torrc.d` directory configuring your hidden services using the `HiddenService*` directives.
 Use `/var/lib/tor/hidden_services/...` for `HiddenServiceDir` and keep the above mount in mind.

+### Logging

+ - All containers' logs are sent to journald.

 ## Setup without docker

 ### Tor